dasteihn/minifftw/README.md

 mpiexec -np <N> python3 my_minifftw_simulation.py
 ```

-or with a cluster manager (i.g. slurm) of your choice.
+or with a cluster manager (i.e. slurm) of your choice.

 #### Performance